 Leaving the EU will have significant consequences in many areas of trade and commerce which are governed to some extent by EU law.
 This is particularly so in the case of designs and trade marks which have for many years benefited from availability under EU law of unitary 'Community' rights, enforceable throughout the EU.
 Once the UK leaves the EU, such Community rights will likely no longer offer protection in the UK and separate rights will be needed for ongoing protection here.
 The removal of the Community design right in particular will inevitably leave a hole in the armour of designers seeking to protect and enforce their designs in the UK.
 It remains to be seen whether, post-Brexit, design owners will simply have to rely instead on the pre-existing national UK design regime or whether new legislation will be introduced to plug the gaps left by the outgoing Community design regime.

 What does this mean for design owners operating in the UK now?

 The good news is that, in the short term, nothing changes.
-Until at least March 2019, whilst negotiations between the UK and the EU take place over the terms of the UK's withdrawal, the UK will remain a fully functioning member state of the EU and so Community designs (both registered (RCDs) and unregistered (UCDs)) will continue to give protection in the UK for that period.
+Whilst negotiations between the UK and the EU take place over the terms of the UK's withdrawal, the UK will remain a fully functioning member state of the EU and so Community designs (both registered (RCDs) and unregistered (UCDs)) will continue to give protection in the UK for that period.